 In this chapter I will use the data we've gathered over the last 5 years to provide a rough guide to how much space you need to be self-sufficient.
-Although we don't keep records of each individual crop that we've harvested, we do know that we've been self-sufficient for over 3 years, we've harvested over £37,000 worth of food and we've harvested over 30 cubic metres of fruit and veg.
+Although we don't keep records of each individual crop that we've harvested, we do know that we've been self-sufficient for over 6 years and provided a huge amount of surplus to our local family, we've harvested over £56,000 worth of food and we've harvested over 50 cubic metres of fruit and veg.
 That's reasonable sample size to draw some conclusions from.

 It's difficult to be definitive though because everyone eats a different mix of fruit and veg, different quantities per meal and a different numbers of meals a day.
 To make it worse, if you eat a lot of preserves they consume a huge amount of fruit, to make a very small amount of jam, sauce and ketchup, by comparison to eating fresh.
 Despite these challenges, it's worth making an attempt at an answer.